piotrkabacinski/gatesjs/README.md

 });
 ```
-If there's a possibility the condition could not been met, set default callback using `default` method:
+If there's a possibility the condition could not be met, set default callback using `default` method:

 ```JavaScript
  .default( () => console.log( "Hello default callback!" ) );